 – Besides income level, your credit score will also be reviewed to determine the loan amount

-After weighing these factors, be sure to go for the one that best suits your needs, whether it’s a licensed money lender or a pawnshop.
+When weighing these factors, it’s essential to go for the one that best suits your needs, whether it’s a licensed money lender or a pawn shop.

 Are There Any Other Alternatives To Pawn Shops And Licensed Money Lenders?